elusivecodes/FrostDateTime/README.md

 ## Timestamps

+#### In Milliseconds

-To get the number of milliseconds since the UNIX epoch, use the `getTime()` method.
+Get the number of milliseconds since the UNIX epoch.

 ```javascript
 const time = date.getTime();
 ```

-You can also set the number of milliseconds since the UNIX epoch with the `setTime()` method.
+Set the number of milliseconds since the UNIX epoch.

 ```javascript
 date.setTime(time);
 ```

+#### In Seconds

-To get the number of seconds since the UNIX epoch, use the `getTimestamp()` method.
+Get the number of seconds since the UNIX epoch.

 ```javascript
 const timestamp = date.getTimestamp();
 ```

-You can also set the number of seconds since the UNIX epoch with the `setTimestamp()` method.
+Set the number of seconds since the UNIX epoch.

 ```javascript
 date.setTimestamp(timestamp);